mistydemeo/vox_explainer_history/article.md

 Masks are only useful if you have a respiratory infection already and want to minimize the risk of spread to others, or if you’re working in a hospital and are in direct contact with people who have respiratory illnesses.
 (Plus, there are reports of runs on masks and other supplies health workers need to stay safe.)

 That’s why the CDC advises against the use of masks for regular Americans.
-“The virus not spreading in the general community,” Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases, reasoned in a press briefing on January 30.
+“The virus is not spreading in the general community,” Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases, reasoned in a press briefing on January 30.
 But people are hoarding them anyway, and for the wrong reasons.

 The best thing you can do to prevent all sorts of illness, said Messonnier, is “wash your hands, cover your cough, take care of yourself, and keep alert to the information that we’re providing.”